 File the request in civil superior court.
 This means take the completed Petition form to the civil superior court clerk and tell them you are filing a case.
 No civil case cover sheet is required.
 Make sure to bring an original and three copies.
 The clerk may be unfamiliar with this Petition, but if made by an individual who is depicted in a recording or their personal representative, there is no filing fee.
 Once this is established, the clerk should stamp the original and all the copies with a case number and a file stamp.

 Mail copies (more can be made at this point) of the Petition to the head of the law enforcement agency that has custody of the recordings.
 For Raleigh Police Department, this is Chief Cassandra Deck-Brown, Raleigh Police Department, 6716 Six Forks Road, Raleigh, NC 27615.
-Mail a copy also, to the local District Attorney.
+Mail a copy also, to the local District Attorney (This may actually not be necessary, for a petition by a person who is depicted in the video, under N.C.
+General Statute 132-1.4A(f)).
 For safe measure, a separate copy should be mailed to the known officers depicted in the recording.
 This can be sent to the same address as the agency head.

 Contact the local trial court administrator for a hearing on the Petition.
 Contact information for the local TCA can be found on the AOC website, nccourts.gov, or by googling "[county] trial court administrator".
 This process varies by county, but it may be easier to go straight to the TCA's office after filing the document to discuss the appropriate procedure for obtaining a hearing date.

 Attend the hearing.
 If there is an objection by the law enforcement agency, officer, or the DA, be prepared to argue that application of the factors in Gen. Stat.
 132-1.4A(g) favors release of the recording.
 These factors are:

 (1) Release is necessary to advance a compelling public interest.